An enchanting island with picture-postcard blue and green scenery. A tranquil Greek getaway

 Over one hundred tiny chapels are dotted around the town creating a striking contrast against the deep blue skies.
 More than 50% of the island is covered by a virgin forest of pine trees.
 Skopelos has been referred to as the "Green and Blue Island" due to its vast amount of lush green forest, and beautiful blue sea.
 The island is a haven for walkers and hikers, offering breathtaking scenery, as well as beautiful flora and fauna.
 The island features hiking trails of varying terrain - so whether you'd looking for a leisurely walk or a more challenging hike, a holiday in Skopelos is ideal for you.

-The Cyclades of Greece offer holidaymakers breathtaking natural scenery, including everything from sparkling coastlines to lush, green forests.
-The stunning island of Skopelos is no exception; with vast stretches of greenery and pristine, golden beaches, the island of Skopelos is renowned with artists and those who appreciate natural beauty at its best.
+The Cyclades of Greece offers holidaymakers breathtaking natural scenery, including everything from sparkling coastlines to lush, green forests.
+The stunning island of Skopelos is no exception; with vast stretches of greenery and pristine, golden beaches, the island of Skopelos is renowned for artists and those who appreciate natural beauty at its best.

 Dreaming of a getaway in paradise?
 With so much to offer, you're sure to come away from your holiday in Skopelos with memories of a lifetime.